Ars-Digitale/java-21-study-guide/docs/module-06/shared-operations.md

 - `forEach(Consumer<? super E> action)` — Applies action to each element.
 - `stream()` — Returns a stream for pipeline operations.

-## 2.5 Common Return Types and Exceptions (Certification Must-Know)
+## 2.5 Common Return Types and Exceptions

 - `add(E)` returns **boolean** — always `true` for `ArrayList`, may be `false` for `Set` if no change occurs.